Apr 02, 2025

 The Accessibility Resources Office (ARO) provides accommodations and services to students with disabilities to ensure access to academic, campus, and student life activities.
 The ARO also provides consultative services to faculty/staff, tutors, and community organizations engaged in support of students with disabilities

 To register with the ARO for campus access needs students must provide the college with disability documentation records.
 These records may include copies of psychological test reports, Individual Education Plans (IEPs), 504 plans, and/or health provider reports.
 Eligible students work with an Accessibility Specialist to determine reasonable academic accommodations, and can request to work individually to develop specific academic skills, learning and study strategies, and self-advocacy skills.
-Eligible students may arrange for accommodations and services including readers, note-takers, interpreters and assistive technology through the ARO.
+Eligible students may arrange for accommodations and services including readers for test taking, note-taking, interpreting and assistive technology through the ARO.

 Students who suspect they possess a disability can meet with an Accessibility Specialist to discuss individual circumstances.
 Based upon an initial interview and screening, students deemed in need of an evaluation may be eligible for an on-campus diagnostic assessment.
 If a barrier is identified, the student may be eligible to access reasonable accommodations.